tisquantum/sectors/README_OPERATION_RULES.md

 New Operation Mechanics

+- New Shareholder Meeting
+-- Shareholders will now vote, by influence which is shares, for 1 action.
+Lobby (+1 to Sector Score), Outsource (Reduce Worker Salary by 10% this turn), Licensing Agreement (+1 bonus to unit price, note this does not impact the actual score used for attraction, just profits), Increase Unit Price (+2 Unit Price), Decrease Unit Price (-3 Unit Price), Share Issue (+2 shares into market), Share Buyback (buy back 1 share)

 - Global Resource Pool & Resource Economy Tracks
 -- Each resource exists on a track, as resources are taken, this commodity becomes cheaper and the price decreases, the more availability of said resource, the more expensive the resource is, this reflects economies of scale
 -- There are 3 Global Resources each sector can use for their factories, while each sector has a unique resource track that only it's factories can use